-Remember those lunch dates with your uncle or parents during the weekends at the Vietnamese Pho restaurant in your local asian shopping mall?
-Yeah we do too… Looking back we always remembered our uncles ordering the Vietnamese iced coffee otherwise known as Cafe Sua Da!
+Remember those lunch dates with your uncle or parents at the Vietnamese Pho restaurant in your local Asian shopping mall?
+Yeah, we do too… Looking back we always remembered our uncles ordering the Vietnamese iced coffee otherwise known as Cafe Sua Da!

-You know, the fancy drip filter on top of the glass, yeah that crazy coffee contraption.
+You know what we’re talking about.
+The fancy drip filter on top of the glass, yeah that crazy coffee contraption.

-Now that we’re older and realize how delicious this Vietnamese coffee actually is, we want to share with you how amazing and easy it really is to make one for yourself at home!
-The creamy texture and robust flavor from the Vietnamese grounded coffee gives you a very satisfying taste.
-With the use of sweetened condensed milk, the coffee becomes milky and sweet at the same time without having to pour separate milk or spoon some cane sugar into your glass.
+Now that we’re older and we realize how delicious this Vietnamese coffee actually is.
+We want to share with you how simple and easy it really is to make one for yourself at home!
+The creamy texture and strong flavor from the Vietnamese grounded coffee is so satisfying.
+With the use of sweetened condensed milk, the coffee becomes milky and sweet without much work involved.

-As children eating Pho Dac Biet and seeing the elderly drink their fancy dripped coffee, we thought it was for adults only, but boy are we wrong.
+As children, eating Pho Dac Biet and seeing the elderly drink their fancy dripped coffee, we thought it was for adults only, but boy are we wrong.
 It’s delicious enough for younger people to drink too!
-Let’s dive right in and make the best dripped Vietnamese coffee.
+Just be careful if you’re sensitive to caffeine.

 Ingredients you'll need